- Current students

-In the Master of Architecture (Professional) you explore at a postgraduate level what it takes to create architectural works of merit and value, and learn to incorporate innovative design research into your architecture practice.
+This programme is the final step in becoming a fully registered architect.
+In this programme you explore at a postgraduate level what it takes to create architectural works of merit and value, and learn to incorporate innovative design research into your architecture practice.
 Develop the ability to promote sustainable and ethical approaches, and collaborate effectively with different disciplines on architectural design projects.
 You'll also further your ability to critically reflect on your own work and that of others.

 - Leads to industry registration: together with the Bachelor of Architectural Studies, it forms a five-year package that prepares you to become a registered architect.